newrelic/infra-integrations-sdk/docs/v3tov4.md

           "attributes":{}                     # set of key-value pairs that define the dimensions of the metric }
       ],
+      "common":{...}                          # Map of dimensions common to every entity metric.
+Only string supported.
       "inventory":{...},                      # Inventory remains the same
       "events":[...]                          # Events remain the same
     }